WulfHouse/Quarry/technical-ssot.md

 **Definition of Done:**

-- Implement `async with` blocks for scoping background tasks
+- Implement `async with` blocks for scoping background tasks.

+- Compiler-enforced guarantee that all tasks spawned within an `async with` block are completed or cancelled before exit (REQ-375).

-- Ensure all tasks within block complete before exit
+- Ensure all tasks within block complete before exit.

-- Implement automatic cancellation of sibling tasks when one task fails/panics (REQ-342)
+- Implement automatic cancellation of sibling tasks when one task fails/panics (REQ-342).

-- Support propagation of panics from background tasks to parent
+- Support propagation of panics from background tasks to parent.

 **User-facing behavior:**

-- Simplified, reliable management of concurrent task groups
+- Simplified, reliable management of concurrent task groups without background task leaks.

-- Automatic cleanup and error handling for group tasks
+- Automatic cleanup and error handling for group tasks.

 **Semantics:**